ThuoBrian/Inventory-Application-CLI/README.md

 - POST `/auth/signup` — register a new user (example handler present in `src/controllers/auth.rs`).
 - POST `/auth/signin` — sign in an existing user.

-Notes about routes
-- Currently the handlers in `src/controllers/auth.rs` use attribute routes with the `"/auth/..."` prefix.
-You can remove the prefix there and register a scope in `main.rs` instead if you prefer `App::service(web::scope("/auth").service(...))`.

 Database
 - `sqlx` is configured for SQLite in `Cargo.toml`.
 If you add migrations or use `sqlx-cli`, follow the `sqlx` docs for creating/updating the database schema.

-Development tips
-- Run `cargo fmt` to format code and `cargo clippy` (if installed) to lint.
-- Add integration tests under `tests/` to exercise the HTTP handlers using `actix_web::test` utilities.

 Contributing
 - Fork the repo, create a feature branch, and open a pull request.
 Keep changes small and focused.